mylethidiem/dvc-mnist-demo/README.md

 dvc add data/raw/mnist_x_train_v1.npy
 ```

-Add meta data in `npy.dvc` file to track the data version
+Add meta data in `npy.dvc` file to track the data version.
+Git only save the hash of the data(metadata in .dvc file), not the data itself.
 ```
 meta:
   version: v1.0